ckan/ckan/doc/filestore.rst

 .. versionchanged:: 2.2
-   Previous versions of CKAN used to allow uploads to remote cloud hosting but we have simplified this to only alow local file uploads (see below for details on how to migrate).
+   Previous versions of CKAN used to allow uploads to remote cloud hosting but we have simplified this to only alow local file uploads (see :ref:`filestore_21_to_22_migration` for details on how to migrate).
 This is to give CKAN more control over the files and make access control possible.

 ------------------
 Setup file uploads